anu31d/Placement-Preparation---Anuska-Dasgupta/README.md

 ## 🗺️ How to Use This Repo

-If you're a junior just getting started, go in this order:
+If you're a just getting started, go in this order:

 1. **Start with the Coding Bridge Course**, do this before touching any other sheet.
 It fills the gaps in your basics, so the DSA sheets below actually make sense instead of feeling random.
 2. **Move to the Neetcode 150 Sheet**, this is your core DSA prep, organized by pattern (arrays, two pointers, trees, DP, etc.).
 Go topic by topic, don't jump around.
 3. **Layer in the Leetcode Top Interview 150** alongside or after Neetcode, these are the questions that show up most often in actual interviews, so use this to test what you've learned under a more "real interview" style set.
-4. **Do Aptitude in parallel**, not after, most placement drives test aptitude in an early round, so don't leave it until the end.
+4. **Do Aptitude in parallel**, not after; most placement drives test aptitude in an early round, so don't leave it until the end.
 20–30 mins a day alongside DSA is enough.
-5. **Use the Interview Prep Checklist in your last 2–3 weeks** before interviews start, it's not for learning new topics, it's for confirming you're not missing any must-know topic before you walk in.
+5. **Use the Interview Prep Checklist in your last 2–3 weeks** before interviews start; it's not for learning new topics, it's for confirming you're not missing any must-know topics before you walk in.

 ---

 ## 📊 DSA Sheets

-**Note:** these sheets are language-agnostic, they test problem-solving and patterns, not syntax.
-Use them in whichever language you're most comfortable with (C++, Java, Python, JS, etc.), the logic transfers regardless of what you code in.
+**Note:** these sheets are language-agnostic; they test problem-solving and patterns, not syntax.
+Use them in whichever language you're most comfortable with (C++, Java, Python, JS, etc.); the logic transfers regardless of what you code in.

 **Disclaimer:** the Status column (dropdown/checkbox tracking) works properly only when the sheet is downloaded as an Excel file, it may not function as expected if used directly in Google Sheets view.